paritytech/xcm-docs/src/reference/glossary.md

 All XCMs have to pass the barrier to be executed, else they are dropped.
 It can be used for whitelisting only certain types or messages or messages from certain senders.

-## IsReserve and IsTeleporter

-XCM executor configuration items that identify `MultiLocation`s as reserves or teleporters for particular `Asset`s.
-If a `MultiLocation` is not considered a reserve or teleporter, trusted indications to mint assets are blocked.

 ## UMP (Upward Message Passing)

 Transport-layer protocol that allows parachains to send messages upwards to their relay chain.